Elektrobit/ebcl_template/docs/intro/setup.md

 ### Install required tools and clone ebcl_template repository

-If you start from a plain Ubuntu 22.04 installation, you can install the needed dependencies using the following command: `sudo apt install docker.io binfmt-support qemu-user-static`
+If you start from a plain Ubuntu 22.04 installation, you can install the needed dependencies using the following command: `sudo apt install docker.io binfmt-support qemu-user-static`.
+This should install `qemu-aarch64` version 6.2.0.

 **WARNING**:
 When using a distribution that provides qemu in a version greater or equal to 8.1.1 (like Ubuntu 24.04) building for arm64 targets is broken due to a [bug](https://gitlab.com/qemu-project/qemu/-/issues/1913) in qemu.
 It will fail with a message like `W: Failure trying to run: chroot "/tmp/tmpp7s0kahl" /sbin/ldconfig`.